RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 -   **Duplicate records** - some parcel numbers have multiple records for build year which can lead to double-counting area, truck trips, and emissions.
 When duplicates occur, we are using the earliest build year from the parcel database which may not account for parcel modifications or expansions.
 Additionally, some parcels in Los Angeles County had multiple parcel numbers associated with the same warehouse; only one parcel number was allowed for these warehouses to avoid double counting.

 -   **Emissions calculations** - emissions are based on a set of emissions factors that do not account for the heterogeneity of truck trips by warehouse type (cold storage, dry storage, distribution facilities, etc.), nor the variability in truck trip distances based on location of the facility.
+It does not include emissions from hostlers, forklifts, or other on-site emissions.
 This information is not readily available at the time but could be incorporated in later versions if individual facility information becomes available through the SCAQMD Rule 2305 reporting or other datasets.
 Moreover, it includes no emissions from light-duty vehicles from workers or other indirect effects of warehouses.

 -  **Planned and Approved Warehouses** - the new planned and approved warehouses list is a comprehensive effort to identify warehouses in the development phase.
 This includes all CEQANET documents for the four county region from 2018 (when CEQANET reporting became mandatory).
 When there are overlays of planned warehouses over existing parcels it is usually due to an industrial infill project replacing an existing warehouse.
 All planned and approved projects have a link to the CEQANET environmental documents starting in v1.19 under the 'class' column of the Detailed Table.
 These polygons represent individually drawn parcel extents from environmental planning documents, but may not represent final project boundaries, especially for larger warehouse complexes.